AProductiveNerd/taskhighlights/README.md

 # TaskHighlights
-Task Highlights is a minimalistic to-do app that uses accountability to supercharge your productivity.
+A minimalist to-do app that uses accountability to supercharge your productivity.
 You can add stories of your daily tasks and share your progress with others.
 It helps you grow in public by nature.